lse-ds105/ds105a-project-data-dabblers/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/WKKzpWVj)

+What made you curious about this kind of data in the first place?
+How did you gather the data?
+What is in the data?
+What does it look like in general?
+What did you find out about the data?
+(Exploratory Data Analysis)

 Webpage	Motivation	5	- The webpage explains what made the group curious about this data.

 Our group became fascinated by the Gamestop short squeeze in January 2021 at the time of its occurrence.